Foreigners picking wild berries and other natural products in Finland

 - Contact information

-Finland welcomes every year approximately 2500–4300 foreign natural product pickers who almost solely pick wild berries.
-The vast majority of the foreign pickers come from Thailand.
+Finland welcomes every year approximately 2500–4000 foreign natural produce pickers who almost solely pick wild berries.
+Most of the foreign pickers come from Thailand.
 Foreign pickers come to Finland also from i.a.
 Ukraine, Russia, Belarus and from the Baltic countries.
-Along with the foreign pickers comes also the support staff, who commonly work with a residence permit.
+Along with the foreign pickers, also comes the support staff, who commonly need a residence permit for work or business.

-Usually, the foreign pickers are not employed to the companies that have expressed their visa invitations nor are seen as entrepreneurs.
+Usually, the foreign pickers are not under employment relationship to the natural product picking sector operator.
 Foreign pickers pick natural products in Finland from July to September-October.

-- Strengthens the legal status of the pickers and specifies the companies obligations more closely and more binding.
+- Strengthens the legal status of wild produce pickers and lay down the obligations of companies in more detail and in more binding terms.

-- Improves the pickers earning possibilities and balances the companies opportunities to compete.
+- Improves the pickers earnings opportunities and equalizes the companies competitive environment.

-- Strengthens the natural product picking industry’s preconditions for sustainable growth and internationalization.
+- Strengthens the natural product picking sector’s conditions to grow sustainably and become more international.

-Act on the legal status of foreigners picking natural products came into force on 14th of June 2021 and legislates the pickers rights, natural product industry operator’s obligations and the supervision of obeying them and the sanctions of neglecting them.
-The obligations of the companies that buy natural products, are mostly the same than in the industry’s Letter of Intent, but more precise and more binding.
+Act on the legal status of foreigners picking natural products came into force on 14th of June 2021 and legislates the pickers rights, natural product sector operator’s obligations and the supervision of following them and the sanctions of neglecting them.
+The obligations of the companies that buy natural products, are mostly the same than in the previously followed sector’s Letter of Intent, but in more detail and in more binding terms.

-Northern Ostrobothnia Employment and Economic Development Office monitors the fulfillment of the conditions for a natural product operator on sections 5 and 7 of the Act on legal status of foreigners picking natural products, which came into force on 14th of June 2021.
+Northern Ostrobothnia Employment and Economic Development Office monitors the fulfillment of the conditions for a natural product operator on sections 5 and 7 of the Act on legal status of foreigners picking natural products.
 Northern Ostrobothnia Employment and Economic Development Office also takes care of the national mission for foreigners picking natural products in Finland.
-Employment and Economic Development Office gives guidance to the pickers and natural product industry operators about the applying of the law’s sections 4—7, the responsibilities of the authorities and directs matters to the competent authority.
+Employment and Economic Development Office gives guidance to the pickers and natural product sector operators about the applying of the Act’s sections 4–7, the responsibilities of the sector’s authorities and guides to transact with the responsible authority of the specific matter.

-Northern Ostrobothnia Employment and Economic Development Office makes the decision about the natural product picking industry operator’s reliability.
-Employment and Economic Development Office monitors the payment of the pickers earnings and the compliance of payment bans and on Finland’s Representation abroad or Labour Inspection Authority’s request, gives a statement regarding those requirements.
+Northern Ostrobothnia Employment and Economic Development Office assesses and makes the decision about the natural product picking sector operator’s reliability.
+Employment and Economic Development Office monitors the payment of the picker’s earnings and the compliance of charging banned fees and on Finland’s Representation abroad or Labour Inspection Authority’s request, gives a statement regarding those requirements.

-Northern Ostrobothnia Employment and Economic Development Office gives statements on request of Finland’s Representation abroad or Labour Inspection Authorities about the companies that invite foreign pickers to Finland:
+Northern Ostrobothnia Employment and Economic Development Office gives statements about the companies that invite foreign pickers to Finland on the request of Finnish missions abroad or the Labour Inspection Authorities:

 - Preliminary reports

-- Business conditions in the natural product picking industry
+- Business conditions in the natural product picking sector

-- Ability to take care of the obligations regarding foreign pickers
+- Ability to meet the obligations regarding foreign pickers

 - Rights of the pickers (tyosuojelu.fi)